sbui-dev/job-worker/DESIGN.md

 userJobs := map[string][]string
 ```

 The map will be keeping track and used to look up what jobs a specific user has ran.
-This provides added security where it prevent users from accessing other user processes.
+This provides an added security where it prevent users from accessing other user processes.

 ```
 // pidInfo represents the process